TheOnlyMrCat/runscript/README.md

 |           Run |                      |         ✓         |         ✓          |
 |      Run Only |                      |                   |         ✓          |

-When no arguments are passed, it assumes `--build-and-run`.
+If no arguments are passed, it assumes `--build-and-run`.
+If multiple arguments are passed, the one provided last is used.

 ### Targets